Sanctum (film)

-Sanctum is a 2011 3D action-thriller film directed by Alister Grierson and written by John Garvin and Andrew Wight.
+Sanctum is a 2011 3D action-thriller film co-presented and executive produced by James Cameron.
+The film was directed by Alister Grierson, and written by John Garvin and Andrew Wight.
 It stars Richard Roxburgh, Rhys Wakefield, Alice Parkinson, Dan Wyllie, and Ioan Gruffudd.

-Wight also produced the film, with James Cameron as executive producer.
+The concept was inspired by an incident in 1988 which Wight and other cave divers were trapped in the underwater cave systems of Nullarbor Plain after a storm collapsed the entrance.
+A co-production between Australia and the United States, with filming occurring in the former, the film uses 3D photography techniques previously used for Cameron's Avatar.
+Universal Pictures and Relativity Media bought the distribution rights for various territories.

-The film was released in the United States on 4 February 2011 by Universal Pictures to predominantly mixed reviews from critics and grossed $108 million on a $30 million budget.
+The film was released in Australia on 4 February 2011, and a day later in the United States.
+Despite receiving generally negative reviews from critics, it was a box office success, grossing $108 million against a $30 million budget.
 It also received an AACTA Award nomination for Best Visual Effects.
 Universal Studios Home Entertainment released Sanctum on DVD, Blu-ray Disc, and Blu-ray 3D on 7 June 2011.

 Plot

-Seventeen-year-old Joshua "Josh" McGuire (Rhys Wakefield), expedition bank-roller Carl Hurley (Ioan Gruffudd) and his girlfriend, Victoria "Vic" Elaine (Alice Parkinson), travel to the Esa'ala Cave, an underwater cave exploration site in Papua New Guinea.
-Josh's father, Frank (Richard Roxburgh), a master diver, has already established a forward base camp at a lower level inside the cave, where the team has been exploring for weeks.
+Seventeen-year-old Joshua "Josh" McGuire, expedition bank-roller Carl Hurley and his girlfriend, Victoria "Vic" Elaine, travel to the Esa'ala Cave, an underwater cave exploration site in Papua New Guinea.
+Josh's father, Frank, a master diver, has already established a forward base camp at a lower level inside the cave, where the team has been exploring for weeks.
 As Josh voices his disdain for his father and his opinions about cave exploration, the team below prepares to dive into an unexplored area of the system.

-While exploring the entrance to the new system, Judes (Allison Cratchley) experiences a problem with her air tank hose.
+While exploring the entrance to the new system, Judes experiences a problem with her air tank hose.
 She loses use of her air mask forcing Frank to buddy breathe.
 After a few exchanges, Judes panics and tries to keep the mask on, but Frank forces the mask off of her knowing he will not have enough air otherwise to make it back to the team.
 As Judes drowns, Josh watches on a monitor at "forward camp" and presumes the worst of his father.
 In a struggle to determine who truly was responsible for her death, it is revealed by Frank that Judes had dived in an exhausted state since they previously had to retrieve the extra bailout tanks, a task Josh did not do.
 Meanwhile, their above-ground crew realises that a very big storm is preparing to hit their location sooner than anticipated.
 They attempt to warn the team below, but are unsuccessful.
 Josh expresses his desire to return to the surface and with communications down and an uncertain expedition in front of them, team leader Frank agrees to have his son return to the surface with a buddy climber ahead of them.